Getting started with BurnP3+

 Next, navigate to the Maps tab and double-click on Burn Probability Maps.

-Note: Map legends can be customized by double-clicking on the bins.
-You can also add and remove a result scenario being charted or mapped by selecting a result scenario in the Library Explorer and then choosing either Add to Results or Remove from Results from the context menu.
+Note: Map legends can be customized by double-clicking on the legend entries.
+You can also add or remove a results scenario from the charts and maps by right-clicking on the results scenario in the Library Explorer, then choosing either Add to Results or Remove from Results from the context menu.
 Scenarios with results currently selected for analysis have a red checkmark and are bolded in the Library Explorer.